-Measuring the Better of Attainment or Improvement
+Measuring the Better of Attainment or Improvement'

-Using the readmission measure that was approved by the Commission, the improvement and attainment targets for CY 2022 performance are as follows:
+Using the readmission measure that was approved by the Commission, the improvement and attainment targets for CY 2023 performance are as follows:

-- a.
-Set the all-payer case-mix adjusted readmission rate improvement target at 6.05% percent for CY 2018 to CY 2022, to align with five-year statewide improvement of 7.50 percent. - b.
-Set the attainment performance standards for CY 2021 to align with rewards beginning at the 65th percentile as follows: - i.
-Use CY 2018 hospital performance results, using RY 2021 norms, with the above improvement factor added.

-- ii.
-Calculate reward threshold to begin at the 65th percentile, which is 11.59%. - Maintain the threshold for full attainment reward at the 5th percentile, which is 8.46%
+- A. Set the all-payer case-mix adjusted readmission rate improvement target at 7.50% for CY 2018 to CY 2023, to align with the five-year statewide improvement goal of 7.50 percent. - B. Set the attainment performance standards for CY 2023 to align with rewards beginning at the 65th percentile as follows: - a.
+Use CY 2018 hospital performance results, using CY 2021 norms, with the above improvement factor added. - b.
+Calculate reward threshold to begin at the 65th percentile. - c.
+Maintain the threshold for the full attainment reward at the 5th percentile.

-Based on the better of improvement or attainment, the Commission approved scaled penalties of up to 2% and scaled rewards of up to 2% of inpatient revenue.
-These rewards and penalties are not revenue neutral.
-Appendix B contains the RY 2024 preset scales for rewards and penalties linked to improvement and attainment performance levels.
-The percent change will be rounded to two decimal places for the payment incentive.
+Based on the better of attainment or improvement, the Commission approved scaled penalties of up to 2% and scaled rewards of up to 2% of inpatient revenue.
+These penalties and rewards are not revenue neutral.4